 Start by looking through your sales records.
 Do your current customers fall into buckets or behavior?
 It’s likely that they do.
 Pick one group of contacts with commonalities and think about an offer that would delight them.
-Maybe you can offer a complementary product or service to go with something they already bought.
+Maybe you can offer a complimentary product or service to go with something they already bought.

 Based on that, set up an email blast with an offer based on that purchase.
-If it works, turn it into an automation.
+If it works, turn it into automation.

 Then, start looking for ways to do this with different groups on your distribution list.

 Speaking of automations, I’m sure you’re starting to see how linking your email contacts to website activity creates necessary connections for real personalization.
 You will need to embrace both website development and marketing tactics to make these connections.
 Through a mix of software, ingenuity, and careful review, you can find ways to link a user’s website activity to your email marketing.

 Although you have to be smart to avoid the creep factor, it is possible.
 Message tone can balance out your insights when done correctly.

 3. When You Created a Valuable Offer

 As part of several marketing research projects over the years, I’ve anecdotally discussed email marketing with consumers.
 Surprisingly, people like emails from the brands they adore.